 You had better get out of this room and back downstairs right away.

 The sentence above is a strong warning or suggestion that the listener should leave the room immediately.
-The speaker is implying that there is danger or something wrong in the room, and that the listener should not stay there.
+The speaker is implying that there is danger or something wrong in the room and that the listener should not stay there.

-A search for collocates in COCA of:
+A search for collocates in COCA for:

 had better_RRR